DenizSt/TriCats/README.md

 # Trivalent

-A framework and set of tools to perform calculations with trivalent diagrams in *Mathematica*.
+A set of tools to perform calculations with trivalent diagrams in *Mathematica*.

 *Written by* Deniz Stiegemann.